mswiseman/mapping-with-iNaturalist/README.md

 You can similarly figure out locations by searching the location in iNat and checking the url.
 E.g. Oregon is 10 because the `place_id` = 10 (https://www.inaturalist.org/observations?place_id=10&subview=map).

 So, lets check out my favorite mushrooms in Oregon during October with this little for loop function.
-First, laod the function below.
-You can customize any of the rinat parameters (place_id, geo, maxresults, etc., see rinat documentation).
+First, load the function below.
+You can customize any of the rinat parameters (place_id, geo, maxresults, etc., see [rinat](https://cran.r-project.org/web/packages/rinat/index.html) documentation).

 ```r, inat function